 - The Centre for Accessible Environments provides consultancy, training, research and publications on building design and management to meet all user needs, including disabled and older people.

 - The Design School at Loughborough University conducts research into products, services, equipment and environments to ensure they meet the needs of the end users.
-The group has produced a Context calculator as part of the i~design 3 project.

 - The Helen Hamlyn Centre for Design (Royal College of Art) undertakes design research and projects with industry that will contribute to improving people’s lives.